-- There will be two one-hour midterm exams held during class.
-Please refer to the course calendar on the course webpage for the exact dates. - A two-hour comprehensive final exam will take place during exam week, August 6th-8th.
-The exact time and location will be announced later. - The use of calculators, books, notes, electronic devices, websites, or assistance from others is strictly prohibited during all exams.
+- There will be two, one-hour, midterm exams.
+Please refer to the course calendar on the course webpage for the exact dates. - Midterms will be handwritten and must be taken under the supervision of an instructor-approved proctor during a 24-hour window starting at 1 pm on exam day and ending at 1 pm the following day. - A two-hour comprehensive final exam will take place during exam week, August 6th-8th.
+The exact time and location will be announced later.

+- Unlike the midterms, the final exam will be administered through MyLabMath and proctored by Respondus Lockdown Browser. - The use of calculators, books, notes, electronic devices, websites, or assistance from others is strictly prohibited during all exams.